-Johnny Depp Going Bankrupt Is Nothing New Among Hollywood Celebrities
+Johnny Depp Allegedly Going Bankrupt Is Nothing New Among Hollywood Celebrities

 But Depp is singing a different tune and he is accusing TMG of mismanaging his finance.
 The actor has filed a $25 million lawsuit against his former firm.
 He said that the firm that was supposed to keep him abreast of his financial situation neglected to apprise him of what he has left.
 He also said on his lawsuit that the firm took out several loans without his approval.

-Johnny Depp’s bankrupt woes may be of his own doing but if that’s true at least he’s not alone in his dire situation.
+Johnny Depp’s rumored bankruptcy woes may be of his own doing, but if that’s true, at least he’s not alone in his dire situation.
 Here are a few other celebrities who went bankrupt just last year.

 Tyga

-Joining in Johnny Depp’s bankrupt troubles is Rapper, Tyga, who also experienced serious financial setbacks last year.
+Joining in Johnny Depp’s rumored bankruptcy troubles is rapper Tyga, who also experienced serious financial setbacks last year.
 According to ET, the musician had to settle a debt with his landlord because the musician neglected to pay his dues regularly.

-In addition to that the rapper was also unable to make his lease payments on a Range Rover, which was supposed to be for his mother.
+In addition to that, the rapper was also unable to make his lease payments on a Range Rover, which was supposed to be for his mother.
 According to TMZ, Tyga planned on giving the vehicle to his mother but his failure to make the payments on the lease forced proper authorities to repossess his car.

 Nelly

-Another rapper joined in Johnny Depp’s bankrupt woes after failing to manage his finances wisely.
-Nelly, the rapper who struck gold with the song “Hot In Herre” has been struggling to keep afloat last year when news came out that he owes over $2 million in federal taxes.
+Another rapper joined in Johnny Depp’s rumored bankruptcy woes after failing to manage his finances wisely.
+Nelly, the rapper who struck gold with the song “Hot In Herre,” has been struggling to keep afloat last year when news came out that he owes over $2 million in federal taxes.

-TMZ learned of the rapper’s financial troubles and according to them Nelly owes $149,511 in state taxes in addition to his federal taxes.
-Fortunately for the rapper some of his fans launched a campaign to save him from crippling debts.
+TMZ learned of the rapper’s financial troubles, and according to them, Nelly owes $149,511 in state taxes in addition to his federal taxes.
+Fortunately for the rapper, some of his fans launched a campaign to save him from crippling debts.

 Teresa Giudice

 The star of reality series The Real Housewives of New Jersey has truly fallen on hard financial times seeing that she was recently imprisoned for fraud.
-And even though she has been released from prison her husband, Joe, will still have to serve his sentence making it difficult for them to bounce back on their feet.
+And even though she has been released from prison, her husband, Joe, will still have to serve his sentence, making it difficult for them to bounce back on their feet.

-Hopefully Johnny Depp’s bankrupt troubles will soon be a thing of the past for him as well.
+Hopefully, Johnny Depp’s rumored bankruptcy troubles will soon be a thing of the past for him as well.